Altnagelvin Hospital will welcome back visitors from Friday.

 The updated guidance for visiting will apply across all care settings including hospitals (including maternity), hospices and care homes.

 From today, every patient in hospital in Northern Ireland will be able to benefit from a daily visit with at least one person.

 This will remain the case for four weeks before a review is carried out.

 If things are going well, the number of visitors allowed in to visit patients will be increased to two.

-The Health Minister said: “I fully recognise the importance of visiting for those who are receiving care.
+Health Minister Robins Swann said: “I fully recognise the importance of visiting for those who are receiving care.
 I hope this guidance will be widely welcomed.

 “It is also important to remember that the threat from COVID-19 remains very real.
 Everyone has a vital role to play when it comes to safe visiting.
 That includes social distancing, hand hygiene and not visiting if you are feeling unwell yourself.”

 The new visiting guidance is spread over two documents, with bespoke advice provided dependent on the category of care setting involved:

 'A Pathway to Enhanced Visiting' sets out a new approach to visiting in hospices and hospitals - including Maternity and other services.